95-percent-ci/l1tf/sphinx_autodoc/docs/html/_sources/intro.rst.txt

 Implementation
 ***************
 CVXOPT ( Python Software For Convex Optimization ) is used directly for solving quadratic programming.
-:class:`cvxopt.solvers.qp` is for solving the dual formulation.
+CVXOPT quadratic programming solver is used for solving the dual formulation.
 It solves quadratic program of form

 .. math::